 When a small child falls down, all they really need is to be picked up by Mommy or Daddy and soon everything is okay.
-Sometimes a smile or an affirming word of assurance, or just sitting on their parent’s lap, lets them know it will be alright.
+Sometimes a smile or an affirming word of assurance, while sitting on their parent’s lap, lets them know it will be alright.
 That’s what God does for me.
-He affirms me that I am his little girl and that He is right there to hold me.
+He affirms me with the truth that I am his little girl and that He is right there to hold me.

 It’s not about understanding my circumstances, but rather, knowing His love for me.
 “How Great the Love the Father has lavished upon us that we should be called the children of God” (1 John 3:1).

 Joe often uses an example of when the kids were little.
 He would place them on a platform, like many Dad’s do, hold out his arms, and say,” Jump!”
 They didn’t question at all if he would miss them.
 They simply trusted him because they knew he loved them.
 He was their Daddy!

 When Jessica was learning the “ABC’s” of God, she came home proudly after church, declaring in her high, sweet 5-year-old voice, “God is i-n-c-o-m-p-r-e-h-e-n-s-i-b-l-e!
 That means He is more than we can fully comprehend.”
-Then she recited the Scripture that went with that.
-“Who has known the mind of the Lord?
+Then she recited the Scripture : “Who has known the mind of the Lord?
 Or who has been his counselor?”
 (Romans 11:34).
 After that little Bible lesson, incomprehensible became our new buzz word to trust God when situations arose in our lives that made no sense.